Manufacturer profile

 What robots does Bosch make?

-Bosch has 1 robot in the ui44 database: VISIMOW18V-100.
-These span the Lawn & Garden category.
+Bosch has 2 robots in the ui44 database: VISIMOW18V-100, Built-In Vacuum and Mop Robot BCRI3BX1.
+These span the Lawn & Garden, Cleaning categories.

 How much do Bosch robots cost?

-Bosch robots with published pricing range from $349 to $349.
+Bosch robots with published pricing range from $436.44 to $436.44.
+1 model requires contacting the manufacturer for pricing.
 See the full pricing breakdown above.

 Can I buy a Bosch robot today?

-Yes — 1 Bosch model is currently available or actively deployed: VISIMOW18V-100 (Available).
+Yes — 2 Bosch models are currently available or actively deployed: VISIMOW18V-100 (Available), Built-In Vacuum and Mop Robot BCRI3BX1 (Available).
 Check each robot's page for the latest purchasing details.

 What can Bosch robots do?